-Elaine Chen is a Lecturer in the Martin Trust Center for Entrepreneurship.
+Elaine Chen is a Senior Lecturer in the Martin Trust Center for MIT Entrepreneurship.

 Elaine is deeply passionate about all aspects of bringing a product to market, from market sizing and analysis through customer research, ideation, user experience, design, development and release to product life cycle management and planned obsolescence.
 She has brought over 20 hardware and software products to market, in industries spanning robotics, haptics, CAD, consumer electronics, web, mobile platforms and more.
 She has built and grown several technical organizations from the ground up.
-She is a co-inventor on more than ten patents, and has managed IP portfolio strategies for several startups.
+She is a co-inventor on 17 issued patents to date, and has managed IP portfolio strategies for several startups.

 Elaine has spent her entire career in startups and small companies.
-She really appreciates the speed, innovation and breadth of experiences that this type of environment has to offer.
-She loves that you never get pigeonholed; you are free to wear as many hats as you are comfortable wearing and can contribute to your maximum personal potential (and then some)!
-She says, "You learn something new every day, and that is priceless".
+She really appreciates the speed, innovation, and breadth of experiences that this type of environment has to offer.
+She loves the idea that you never get pigeonholed; that you are free to wear as many hats as you are comfortable wearing, and that you can contribute to your maximum personal potential.

 She holds a BS and an MS in mechanical engineering from MIT.